 Multiple issuers have also dramatically boosted their cards’ welcome bonuses in an effort to get more applicants’ attention.
-For example, Chase recently started offering 100,000 bonus points after spending $5,000 on purchase in the first 3 months on the brand-new Marriott Bonvoy Boundless Credit Card.
+For example, Chase recently started offering 100,000 bonus points after spending $5,000 on purchase in the first 3 months on the Marriott Bonvoy Boundless Credit Card.
 Meanwhile, American Express recently launched the Hilton Honors American Express Surpass® Card with a 130,000-point introductory bonus and free weekend night reward when you spend $4,000 on eligible purchases within the first 4 months.
 (These offers are no longer available.)

 An opportunity for proactive consumers